cabforum/forum/SMCWG-charter.md

 #### 3.1.
 Selection of Officers

-Stephen Davidson will act as chair of the SMCWG until the first Working Group Teleconference, at which time the group will elect a chair and vice-chair.
-The chair and vice-chair will serve until October 31, 2022, or until they are replaced, resign, or are otherwise disqualified.
-Thereafter, elections SHALL be held for chair and vice chair every two years in coordination with the Forum’s election process and in conjunction with its election cycle.
+Elections SHALL be held for chair and vice chair every two years in coordination with the Forum’s election process and in conjunction with its election cycle.
 Voting SHALL occur in accordance with Bylaw 4.1(c).

 #### 3.2.
 Participation